 - Reinvest early revenue into better tools and human editing

-For a real example of how this plays out, I documented my approach in how to make money with Rightblogger, which covers the actual workflow behind monetizing AI-assisted content.
+For a real example of how this plays out, I documented my approach in how to make money with RightBlogger, which covers the actual workflow behind monetizing AI-assisted content.

-Best Practices for Autoblogging (If You Choose to Do It)
+Best Practices for Autoblogging

 1. Prioritize Quality Over Quantity

-Five well-edited AI posts per week will outperform 50 thin posts per day.
-Every time.
-I learned this the hard way.
-Volume without quality just gives Google more reasons to flag your site.
+- Five well-edited AI posts per week will outperform 50 thin posts per day.

 2. Add Human Oversight